rarruda/awesome-ruby/README.md

 * [Rollout](https://github.com/FetLife/rollout) - Feature flippers.
 * [Split](https://github.com/splitrb/split) - Rack Based AB testing framework.
 * [Vanity](https://github.com/assaf/vanity) - an A/B testing framework for Rails that is datastore agnostic.
+* [Unleash](https://github.com/Unleash/unleash-client-ruby) - Ruby client for Unleash, a powerful feature toggle system that gives you a great overview over all feature toggles across all your applications and services.

 ## File Upload